lots of words.

 Salzburg is such a colorful, glamorous city.

+Must we do this EVERY DAMN TIME, blogger?
 Always sideways, always.
 Normally, I spend forever trying to fix it.
+I don't have time - just imagine it right side up.
+Barbie's vespa. |

 When I crossed the large river, I began wandering around somewhat aimlessly.
 My only agenda was, at some point, to climb the mountain up to the Festung Hohensalzburg, the city’s old fortress.